-- S20-10.
+S20-10.
 Questions of order -- appeal.
 The President of the Senate shall decide all questions of order, subject to an appeal by any Senator seconded by two other Senators.
-A Senator may not speak more than once on an appeal without the consent of a majority of the Senate. - S20-20.
+A Senator may not speak more than once on an appeal without the consent of a majority of the Senate.

+S20-20.
 Violation of rules -- call to order -- appeal.
-(1) If a Senator, in speaking or otherwise, violates the rules of the Senate, the President shall, or the majority leader or minority floor leader may, call the Senator to order, in which case the Senator called to order must be seated immediately. - (2) The Senator called to order may move for an appeal to the Senate, and if the motion is seconded by two Senators, the matter must be submitted to the Senate for determination by majority vote.
-The motion is nondebatable. - (3) If the decision of the Senate is in favor of the Senator called to order, the Senator may proceed.
-If the decision is against the Senator, the Senator may not proceed. - (4) If a Senator is called to order, the matter may be referred to the Rules Committee by the minority or majority leader.
+(1) If a Senator, in speaking or otherwise, violates the rules of the Senate, the President shall, or the majority leader or minority floor leader may, call the Senator to order, in which case the Senator called to order must be seated immediately.

+(2) The Senator called to order may move for an appeal to the Senate, and if the motion is seconded by two Senators, the matter must be submitted to the Senate for determination by majority vote.
+The motion is nondebatable.

+(3) If the decision of the Senate is in favor of the Senator called to order, the Senator may proceed.
+If the decision is against the Senator, the Senator may not proceed.

+(4) If a Senator is called to order, the matter may be referred to the Rules Committee by the minority or majority leader.
 The Committee may recommend to the Senate that the Senator be censured or be subject to other action.
 Censure consists of an official public reprimand of a Senator for inappropriate behavior.
-The Senate shall act upon the recommendation of the Committee. - S20-30.
+The Senate shall act upon the recommendation of the Committee.

+S20-30.
 Questions of privilege -- restrictions.
-(1) Questions of privilege in order of precedence are those: - (a) affecting the collective rights, safety, dignity, or integrity of the proceedings of the Senate; and - (b) affecting the rights, reputation, or conduct of individual Senators in their capacity as Senators. - (2) A Senator may not address the Senate on a question of privilege between the time: - (a) an undebatable motion is offered and the vote is taken on the motion; - (b) the previous question is ordered and the vote is taken on the proposition included under the previous question; or - (c) a motion to lay on the table is offered and the vote is taken on the motion.
+(1) Questions of privilege in order of precedence are those:

+(a) affecting the collective rights, safety, dignity, or integrity of the proceedings of the Senate; and

+(b) affecting the rights, reputation, or conduct of individual Senators in their capacity as Senators.

+(2) A Senator may not address the Senate on a question of privilege between the time:

+(a) an undebatable motion is offered and the vote is taken on the motion;

+(b) the previous question is ordered and the vote is taken on the proposition included under the previous question; or

+(c) a motion to lay on the table is offered and the vote is taken on the motion.

 S20-40.
 Recognition by chair.
-A Senator desiring to speak shall rise and address the presiding officer and, once being recognized, shall speak standing in place.
-The presiding officer may grant permission for a speaker to speak from elsewhere in the chamber.
-When two or more Senators rise at the same time, the presiding officer shall name the order of the speakers.
+A Senator desiring to speak shall indicate to the presiding officer and, once being recognized, shall speak.
+When two or more Senators indicate a desire to speak at the same time, the presiding officer shall determine the order of the speakers.